C API Reference#

 ovx_string_t ovrtx_get_last_op_error(ovrtx_op_id_t op_id)#

-Returns the error string for the provided operation id from the last call to ovrtx_wait_op
+Returns the error string for the provided operation id from the last call to ovrtx_wait_op on the calling thread.

 Parameters: